InQuicker/slate/source/includes/_visits.md

 Implementation Manager (IM).

 <aside class="notice">
 The feature.api.v3_visit_create setting must be enabled at the Health System level within the InQuicker console.*
 </aside>

+### Authorization

+This endpoint uses a JWT token from the [`/visit-token`](#visit-token) endpoint instead of the API key.
+This token is limited to the time slot that it is created for, and expires in 30 minutes.

 ### Usage Notes

 - Although screening questions can be used to prevent a patient from scheduling online, answers cannot be sent through the Visit Creation call.
-- Since InQuicker's forms are bypassed, the Partner is responsible for doing their own validations as well as creating and linking their own "Terms of Service" form.
+Since InQuicker's forms are bypassed, the Partner is responsible for doing their own validations as well as creating and linking their own "Terms of Service" form.
-- Although the Terms of Service (terms-tos) and Terms 911 (terms-911) fields may be returned as required when querying Visit Settings, they *must not* be passed when creating a visit.
+  Although the Terms of Service (terms-tos) and Terms 911 (terms-911) fields may be returned as required when querying Visit Settings, they *must not* be passed when creating a visit.
 It is included to remind the Partner of it's requirement.
-- When setting up a schedule in InQuicker (to be used by API V3), do not require any visit fields that are not supported by API V3.
-- Before using API V3 for a schedule, make sure the schedule does not require any visit fields that are not supported by the API.
+When setting up a schedule in InQuicker (to be used by API V3), do not require any visit fields that are not supported by API V3.
+Before using API V3 for a schedule, make sure the schedule does not require any visit fields that are not supported by the API.
 Doing so will cause validation to fail if the field is not submitted, but if included, will trigger an error.
-- A schedule can be configured within InQuicker to use keyword filtering to prevent a visit from being created.
+A schedule can be configured within InQuicker to use keyword filtering to prevent a visit from being created.
 For example, if the patient complaint contains "shortness of breath," the InQuicker scheduling page would prevent the patient from scheduling and would direct the patient to page about when to call 911.
 When using API V3 for visit creation the Partner is now responsible for such rules.
-- If using the translator language field (translator-language), the list of available languages for the schedule can be retrieved using the [Schedules endpoint](#schedules).
+If using the translator language field (translator-language), the list of available languages for the schedule can be retrieved using the [Schedules endpoint](#schedules).
 The API won't validate this field, so the Partner is responsible for doing this if desired.

 ### Validations

 Field validations can be set up on the schedule level.
 However, some have behavior that cannot be changed.
 Please see the validation section in the Visit Settings call for more specific information.

 ### Attributes